 Clubs & Organizations

 To help student veterans establish relationships and build social and professional networks during their time at USC and after graduation, there are multiple student and alumni associations to join.
 The USC Veterans Association is a student organization composed of undergraduate and graduate students and keeps members informed of various opportunities and resources.
 On their active Facebook page, students can find out about upcoming social events and workshops, job openings, and research opportunities and apply for leadership positions within the group.
 The Marshall Military Veterans Association is a group for student veterans pursuing their MBA at the Marshall School of Business.
-To provide ongoing support for student veterans in their transition to USC, the USC Student Veterans Support Network mission is to help current and former students, staff, and faculty connect with students.
 Lastly, the USC Alumni Veterans Network is open to all USC alumni who are veterans and are interested in staying involved with the Trojan Family long after graduation.

 In addition to their G.I. benefits, student veterans have access to the same scholarships and financial aid resources utilized by all USC students.
 USC’s Office of Financial Aid and the Veterans Certification Office work with military veterans to help them understand their educational benefits and provide assistance with financial aid and other funding.
 Check out this video that explains this process more in-depth.